Home Ask the Experts Using Social Media in the Job Search

 @99GR81 @tmpww

 “I urge all students to get actively involved,” says Steven.
-“While there are many choices, I recommend that every student establish a LinkedIn profile because it’s critical to start building a professional network while you are still in school and one of the best ways to learn elite writing.”
+“While there are many choices, I recommend that every student establish a LinkedIn profile because it’s critical to start building a professional network while you are still in school.”

 Becky Parson